dreeves/calpuz/README.md

 (I think I could improve that exposition by combining some of those latter points.)

+Yet More Pruning:

+1. before placing a piece in the queue, cache every possible placement for every piece in the queue.
+2. while doing so, keep a tally for every vacant cell for the number of possible placements that cover that cell.
+3. if any cell has a tally of zero, backtrack.

 Musing (I haven't tried this yet):

 There are 8 pieces to place on a grid of 12+31-2=41 initially vacant cells.